I’ve always made it a parenting goal to build confidence in my kids in everything we do.

 On our recent trip to Disneyland my 7 year old fearlessly got on the Tower of Terror.
 We have never been afraid of taking him on theme park rides and that confidence has carried over.

-Does your child love Minecraft, Barbies, Pokemon, Chess, Soccer?
-Well, get excited about it!
+Does your child love Minecraft, Barbies, dance, or sports?

 Kids want you to experience things as they experience them.
 When you support whatever your child is into they are more confident about it.
 They will play that soccer game, chess tournament, or Pokemon battle better if they have your full support.